Stop! Your Lease Extension in Petworth Could Be FREE

 Accord Mortgages

-Engaging our service will provide you better control over the value of your Petworth leasehold, as your property will be more valuable and saleable in terms of lease length should you decide to sell.
-The conveyancing solicitors that we work with have a wealth of experience of handling many hundreds of lease extensions or freehold purchase transactions.
+Using our service gives you enhanced control over the value of your Petworth leasehold, as your property will be more valuable and marketable in respect of lease length should you decide to sell.
+The conveyancing solicitors that we work with have a in-depth market knowledge handling many hundreds of lease extensions or freehold purchase transactions.

 Petworth Lease Extension Example Cases: